Stephen Berg, BEd MEd

 Research and Teaching Areas

 BackgroundDr.
-Stephen Berg is an Assistant Professor in the Faculty of Education at the University of British Columbia's Okanagan campus where he teaches courses in a number of areas including Physical Education and Health Education.
+Stephen Berg is an Associate Professor in the Faculty of Education at the University of British Columbia's Okanagan campus where he teaches courses in a number of areas including Physical Education and Health Education.
 Stephen has teaching experience in the K-12 and post-secondary levels in British Columbia, Alberta, and Nova Scotia and has received numerous awards for excellence in teaching.

 Scholarly Contributions & Professional DevelopmentProfessionally, Dr. Berg is the co-author of three books in the areas of Health Education and Physical Education.
 As well, he revised the NGO Right to Play’s Abilities First teacher trainer manual, co-authored the elementary school cycling program Guide to Ride for Grades 4-6 and updated Healthy Eating and Physical Activity Resource Guides and workshops for Action Schools!
 BC.
 Stephen has presented at numerous conferences at the international, national, and provincial levels and has been an invited speaker by the University of Maribor, Slovenia and the University of Auckland, New Zealand.